qpsolvers/qpbenchmark/results/maros_meszaros_dense.md

 | ``primal``  |         1 |          0.001 |           1e-09 |
 | ``runtime`` |      1000 |       1000     |        1000     |

-Solvers for each group of settings are configured as follows:
+Solvers for each settings are configured as follows:

 | solver   | parameter                        | default   | low_accuracy          | high_accuracy          |
 |:---------|:---------------------------------|:----------|:----------------------|:-----------------------|